NZMSA/2021-Phase-2-Data-Science/5. Microsoft Bot Framework/README.md

 > entity definitions:
 @ ml anime
 ```
 If you have noticed that there is a line "@ ml anime".
 This is our entity.
-Basically, we are also training LUIS to recognise a specific word /phrase in our sentence as a variable.
+We are also training LUIS to recognise a specific word /phrase in our sentence as a variable.
 We will then be able to extract this variable to be used in our dialog logic.

 Go ahead and submit.
 You have now created a new intent.